Pi4J/pi4j.github.io/content/featured-projects/joystick-game.md

 ![image](https://user-images.githubusercontent.com/60224159/157847529-3b46c3e9-8d39-428c-91a1-f3018cb9f9e3.png)

-- An analog signal is a continuously variable voltage between 0 and Vmax over time, examples : Temparature sensor output, Potentiometers (joysticks)....
+- An analog signal is a continuously variable voltage between 0 and Vmax over time, examples : Temperature sensor output, Potentiometers (joysticks)....
 - A digital signal is rather a discrete step-by-step output voltage of LOW (fall) to HIGH (rise) according to the switch position among a network of resistors.
 - To convert from analog signals to digial signals, we need to encode the output voltage changing over time to some sequence of bits.
 - We cannot interface analog electronics on digital devices such as (arduinos and raspberry pi w/o converting into digial signals).